heroku/heroku-buildpack-ssh-key/README.md

-heroku-buildpack-private-git-repo
+heroku-buildpack-ssh-key
 ====

-Add a private git repo to your build via config var git url and ssh key.
+Add an ssh key to your build.

 Adapted from [SectorLabs/heroku-buildpack-git-submodule](https://github.com/SectorLabs/heroku-buildpack-git-submodule).